abhyudyasangwan/Ad-Campaign-Model/README.md

 **Why is ROAS < 1.5 a Good Benchmark to Decrease Budget?**

 1) A ROAS of less than 1.5 means that for every ₹1 spent on advertising, less than ₹1.50 in revenue is generated, leaving minimal or no profit margins.
-Prevents Budget Wastage:

 2) Continuing to allocate a significant budget to a low-performing campaign leads to wasted resources with little or no return.
-Signals Poor Ad Efficiency:

 3) ROAS < 1.5 suggests issues with the campaign, such as irrelevant targeting, weak creatives, or suboptimal audience engagement.
-Allows for Reallocation:

 4) Reducing the budget for underperforming campaigns frees up funds that can be redirected to better-performing campaigns, maximizing overall returns.
-Helps Focus on Optimization:

 5) Decreasing the budget prevents overspending while you analyze and fix the underlying issues, such as improving ad quality, adjusting targeting, or refining offers.